github/docs/content/repositories/creating-and-managing-repositories/creating-a-template-repository.md

 {% note %}

-**Note:** You can use a template repository as starter code for an assignment on {% data variables.product.prod_classroom %}.
+**Note:** You can use a template repository as starter code for an assignment on {% data variables.product.prodname_classroom %}.
 For more information, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/create-an-assignment-from-a-template-repository)."

 {% endnote %}